Skip to content

 WebView Data Monitoring

-If your project is natively developed with some pages or business processes implemented in Flutter, follow these steps for SDK installation and initialization:
+If your project is developed natively and some pages or business processes are implemented using Flutter, the installation and initialization configuration methods for the SDK are as follows:

-• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration to initialize within the native project.
+• Initialization: Please refer to the iOS SDK Initialization Configuration and Android SDK Initialization Configuration to perform initialization configuration in the native project

 • Flutter Configuration:

-• View, Resource, Error use the same configuration method as pure Flutter projects.
+• View, Resource, Error configurations are the same as those for pure Flutter projects

 FTHttpOverrideConfig.global.traceHeader = true;